keebah/fmTools/README.md

 6. import the textfile in the data manager section

 You now have a data set imported into the tool.
 Check it out by selecting the data in the dropdown "Primary Data".

+## Adjusting the settings
+To calculate correct scores for each role&duty combination, navigate to the settings tab and adjust the FM role score balance.
+With this you can decide the weight of the primary attributes against the secondary attributes.